Fee Dispute Resolution Program

 Step 3: Fee Dispute Resolution Committee Review

-Upon receipt of the complaint petition form, the program administrator and the Fee Dispute Resolution Committee will review the matter for jurisdiction.
+Upon receipt of the complaint petition form, the FDR Committee will review the matter for jurisdiction.
 If it is determined the program has jurisdiction, the client and other persons bringing the complaint will be notified by mail that their case has been accepted.
 The lawyer respondent will be notified that a complaint has been filed and a copy of the complaint petition will be sent to the lawyer respondent.

 Step 4: Client’s Consent to Mediation and/or Binding Arbitration